Updated 8:46 a.m. Monday, January 18, 2021

 While the University strongly desires face-to-face, on-campus instruction for the

-entire Fall 2020 semester, new developments throughout the semester could cause the
+entire Spring 2021 semester, new developments throughout the semester could cause

 Residents of Polk County, Missouri may use the Community Connections Resources Helpline